KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 On both Electro-Charged targets and Frozen targets with a simultaneous Hydro aura \(where both the Frozen icon and a Hydro icon show up above the target's head\), it is possible to get a "double Swirl," where both elements \(Electro and Hydro in the Electro-Charged case, or Cryo and Hydro in the Frozen case\) are both swirled.
 This can debuff the enemy's resistance to both elements.
 In order for a double Swirl to occur, the gauge reduction from the Anemo hit must be greater than the Electro gauge \(in the case of Electro-Charged\) or the Hydro gauge \(in Frozen/Hydro\).
 If two gauges are on the target, and Anemo is not stronger than one of the two, the Anemo attack will Swirl Electro \(for Electro-Charged\) or Hydro \(for Freeze/Hydro\).

 **Evidence:**
-_Gauge reduction caused by Anemo must be greater than the Hydro gauge \(in the case where there is both a Hydro and Freeze aura present\) or the Electro aura \(in the case of Electro-charged\) in for a double Swirl to occur_
+_Gauge reduction caused by Anemo must be greater than the Hydro gauge \(in the case where there is both a Hydro and Freeze aura present\) or the Electro aura \(in the case of Electro-Charged\) in for a double Swirl to occur_

 * [2U Hydro, 2U Cryo, 1U Hydro, 2U Anemo](https://www.youtube.com/watch?v=taCemVj_O5U) \(double Swirl\)
 * [2U Hydro, 2U Cryo, 1U Hydro, 1U Anemo](https://youtu.be/YPq9SXFVDYY) \(single Swirl\)